PacificVis/pvis2024/pages/attend/registration.md

             | Vis Meets AI workshop papers | TBA |
             | Visual Data Storytelling Contest | TBA |

+        - Author registration fee includes publication cost.

         - Each registration package includes access to the proceedings, keynote and workshops, reception, coffee breaks, with one banquet ticket.
         - Additional banquet tickets (12,000 JPY each) can be purchased.
         - For an invitation letter or a visa support letter for your visa application, please find them in the visa information page.
         - If you have a special meal request , please let us know when registering.

     1. Paper Information/Rules

-        - Each paper (Journal papers, Conference papers, VisNotes, and Vis Meets AI Workshop papers) must have at least one full registration whether the registrant is a student or not.
+      - Journal papers, Conference papers, VisNotes, and Vis Meets AI Workshop papers
+        - Each paper must have at least one full registration whether the registrant is a student or not.
-        - Each full registration is valid for one paper (Journal, Full conference, VisNotes, and Vis Meets AI Workshop).
+        - Each full registration is valid for one paper.

+      - Posters, Visual Data Storytelling Contest
+        - Each paper must have at least one registration.

       - The author registering for the paper does not need to be the same as the paper presenter.

-1. Full Registration
+1. Conference Registration
     - Each registration package includes access to the paper, keynote, reception, coffee breaks, with one banquet ticket.
     - Additional banquet tickets (12,000 JPY each) can be purchased.
     - For an invitation letter or a visa support letter for your visa application, please find them in the visa information page.